SeriousOldMan/Simulator-Controller/README.md

 [5.7.9.0-release](https://cutt.ly/eefkWlXJ) (Changes: Initialize from Session now takes stint plan first in "Race Center", Adding and removing stints from the stint plan now runs a full plan update in "Race Center", Team Management tab in "Simulator Configuration" removed, Removed retired cars from Spotter observation, Better support for late join in "Practice Center".)

-Please read the [Release Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Notes) and - even more important - the release specific [Update Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-579) of this version and all the versions you might have skipped, before installing and using this version.
+Please read the [Release Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Notes) and - sometimes even more important - the release specific [Update Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-579) of this version and all the versions you might have skipped, before installing and using this version.

 ##### Earlier release builds